Looking for water filters? We reviewed over 70 of the top survival water filters for preppers.

 A gallon of water weighs over eight pounds.
 So even a small five gallon container is going to weigh over 40 pounds when full.

 A common mistake is looking at a water container and underestimating how heavy it will be.
 We have found in practice that even seven gallon containers are getting very heavy (~56 pounds) for most people to comfortably move with one hand.

 But we did pick a 7 and 10 gallon container to test in person, just to double check the weight issue with a wide range of people.

-This also helps reduces the single point of failure risk.
+This also helps reduce the single point of failure risk.
 If you have three containers of five or six gallons each, and keep one in your pantry, one in your closet, and the other in your garage, it’s more likely that at least one of them would survive something like an earthquake or tornado.
 Again, when it comes to short term water, we are always overly cautious.

 We love larger, longer term water storage containers and will do a full review on them in the future.
 There are lots of great options, especially in the 55 gallon barrel class.
 But they serve a very different purpose, and you’re never going to move a 450 pound tank of water.

 There were some tempting options, like the 15 gallon water barrel from Emergency Essentials.
 But 15 gallons would be 125 pounds, so we did not include it in our testing.

 To make it easy and practical to keep water stored and ready to go for a long time, you shouldn’t have to worry about cheap containers that will crack, dent, leak, or fall apart in something like an earthquake or flood.
 They also need to be durable enough to handle normal camping-style wear and tear.

 We automatically excluded flimsy or collapsable containers.
 They might be nice for camping, but they are not durable enough for this need.
 It’s the same reason you should never use milk jugs, since they are designed to break down over time.